skypyxis/OutlookCO2/README.md

 Do you wish to display up-to-date CO2 levels on your Outlook email signature?
 I got tired of updating the values every other day and wrote a tool for that.
 Please check if it can help you too.

-Science advisers on the Intergovernmental Panel on Climate Change have estimated a CO2 concentration of no more than 450 parts per million for a 2 degrees temp raise or 430 ppm for 1.5 degrees.
+Science advisers on the Intergovernmental Panel on Climate Change have estimated a CO2 concentration of no more than 450 parts per million for a 2 degrees temperature raise or 430 ppm for 1.5 degrees.

 # OutlookCO2
 This tool updates your *Microsoft Outlook (\*)* HTML signature with updated CO2 atmospheric concentration levels as recorded in Mauna Loa Observatory.